buyuk-dev/tomography-2D/README.md

 # Usage

-+ Prepare square image in greyscale and move it to img/phantom.png
++ Prepare square image in greyscale
-+ Run script `python main.py'
++ Run script `python gui.py`
++ Type path to the prepared image into a text field
++ Click *scan* button to start simulation
-+ Wait until processing is done.
-Results will be displayed in matplotlib window.
++ Wait until processing is done (progress will be displayed in command line)

 ![tomography 2D sample results screenshot][screenshot]